awslabs/aws-groundstation-eos-pipeline/README.md

 **Important Note** The IP address or range you enter into the SSHCidrBlock parameter will have access to SSH on port 22.
 Adding large address ranges such as 0.0.0.0/0 will allow any IP address to access the port and should not be done.

 - Stack name: 'any value' e.g. gs-processor-aqua
-- InstanceType: c5.xlarge is OK for most IPOPP Software Processing Algorithms (SPAs).
+- InstanceType: m5.xlarge is OK for most IPOPP Software Processing Algorithms (SPAs).
 However, you will need c5.4xlarge to use the Blue Marble MODIS Sharpened Natural/True color SPAs.
 - S3Bucket: 'your-bucket-name' (The one you created earlier)
 - SSHCidrBlock: 'your-public-ip'/32.
 If needed get it from https://whatismyip.com.
 Ensure you add “/32” to the end of the IP address
 - SSHKeyName: 'your-ssh-key-name'
 - SatelliteName: AQUA
 - SubnetId: 'A Public Subnet'
 - VpcId: 'Select the VPC containing the above public subnet'
+- ReceiverCloudFormationStackName: The name of the CloudFormation Stack that created the receiver instance. e.g. gs-receiver-aqua

 ##  Subscribe to the SNS topic